Medications used to treat eczema

 For atopic eczema, cream-based anti-inflammatories are used in combination with regular skin hydration.
 Other treatments may be used, particularly for more severe cases.

-Cortisone cream is the standard medication used to soothe redness and thus prevent scratching.
+It is the standard medication used to soothe redness and thus prevent scratching.

-Cortisone is an anti-inflammatory: it reduces inflammation, almost like a fire extinguisher puts out a flame.
+Dermocorticoids are anti-inflammatories: they reduce inflammation, almost like a fire extinguisher puts out a flame.

-Cortisone may be applied to the skin in other forms besides a cream, including ointments, gels, lotions, etc.
+Dermocorticoids may be applied to the skin in other forms besides a cream, including ointments, gels, lotions, etc.

 Other treatments and medications